Skip to content

 List of metrics

-Here we list the current metrics for each section and detail their meaning.
+Here we list the current metrics and detail their meaning.

 Warning

-The abscissa in this graph are the cores instead of the timestamp, and it includes both "Physical" cores (first half) as well as the "Logical" ones (second-half).
+The abscissa in this graph are the core IDs instead of the timestamp, and it includes both "Physical" cores (first half) as well as the "Logical" ones (second-half) for multithreaded processors.

-• Usage: 1-min average usage of the CPU across all cores in a node.
-As the CPU can use simultaneous multithreading (SMT) using physical and logical cores, the value can go up to 200%.
+1-min average usage of the CPU across all cores in a node.
+For multithreaded processors, the value can go up to 200% using physical and logical cores.

-• Physical Cores Used: Numbers of "Physical cores" with usage above 25% in the last minute.
-The "Physical cores" represents the first half of the node.
+Numbers of "Physical cores" with usage above 25% in the last minute.
+The "Physical cores" in the graphs are represented the first half of the node.

-• Logical Cores Used: Numbers of "Logical cores" with usage above 25% in the last minute.
-The "Logical cores" represents the second half of the node.
+Numbers of "Logical cores" with usage above 25% in the last minute.
+The "Logical cores" in the graphs are represented by the second half of the node.

 Note

-In the job reports, the CPU Load is obtained from Slurm, which at JSC contains the 1-min load average.
+The Load is provided by Linux in three numbers: 1-, 5- and 15-min average loads.
+In the job reports, the Node: Load is obtained from Slurm, which at JSC contains the 1-min Load average.

 Note